j201/sashimi/spec.md

 - If the second identifier is bound to a value other than a function, an error is thrown.
 - If the second identifier is not bound, then it is bound to a new instance of the function `fn: nil`.
 - If the first identifier is not bound to a tag function, an error is thrown.
-- Let `f` be the function identified by the second identifier and `t` be the `..returnTag` of the tag function identified by the first identifier.
+- Let `f` be the function identified by the second identifier and `t` be the `.:returnTag` of the tag function identified by the first identifier.
 - If `f` already has a method definition for `t`, an error is thrown.
 - Let `v` be the result of evaluating the expression.
 - If `v` is not a function, an error is thrown.